Adam Saleh: Saleh vs Elshayib

-Saleh faced American TikToker Stuart Kellogg, also known as Evil Hero, on February 26, 2023, at Diriyah Arena in Diriyah, Saudi Arabia.
-Saleh won via RTD due to Kellogg suffering an arm injury.

 Controversies

+Racial profiling social experiment

 A staged video titled "Racial Profiling Experiment'" uploaded on Saleh's YouTube channel in October 2014 became popular around the world.
 In the video, Saleh and Sheikh Akbar argued with each other in front of a police officer wearing western outfits but the cop ignored them.
 Shortly thereafter, they fight again while dressed in traditional clothes but this time the cop stops them and behaves rudely with them.
 The video received more than 200,000 views on YouTube and it was also picked up by media.
 Public reaction to the video was against the police officer.
 Later Saleh said that the video was staged to recreate "previous events that occurred", and it was being shown as an example to others about how these things can happen to people on the streets only if they are dressed in a 'different' way.
 The New York chapter of the Council on American–Islamic Relations (CAIR), which had previously tweeted out the video as an example of discrimination against Muslims, demanded an apology from Saleh and Akbar stating "Muslims are already under the microscope and to do this just to gain some cheap publicity is totally unacceptable.
 There should be no attempt to justify it; they should just apologize and ask people to forgive them for their irresponsible actions."

+Tigerair smuggling video

 In another YouTube video, Saleh claimed to have flown inside a suitcase in the baggage hold on a Tigerair flight from Melbourne to Sydney.
 However, Melbourne Airport security footage proved the incident was a hoax after they produced video showing Saleh boarding the plane with the airline noting that a bag of his weight would not be loaded on the plane without investigation nor would a passenger in the plane's unheated cargo hold emerge sweating.

+EduBird controversy

 In 2018, Saleh, as well as other YouTubers, were involved in a BBC Trending investigation for promoting the website EduBirdie, which lets users buy essays (promoting cheating).